mascaldotfr/CoRT/warstatus/README.md

 The output is meant to placed in a file reachable by a webserver.

-You can see it in action at https://hail.thebus.top/cortdata/warstatus.txt -- informations are refreshed every multiple of 2 minutes.
+You can see it in action at https://hail.thebus.top/cortdata/warstatus.txt -- informations are refreshed every minute.

 ## Requirements